-The Carnegie Mellon Center for Innovation and Entrepreneurship (CIE), established in fall 2012, builds on the strengths of Project Olympus and the Don Jones Center for Entrepreneurship in order to advance university research and ideas.
-The College of Engineering now plays a major role in the Center and encourages participation in CIE activities and entrepreneurial mentorship.
-The CIE works with CMU colleagues to create meaningful and lasting contributions to Carnegie Mellon's entrepreneurial mission, contributions that enhance the innovation ecosystem throughout the campuses, within western Pennsylvania and beyond.
-The CIE assists faculty, students, staff, and alumni across the entire community in exploring the commercial potential of their innovations.
+The Carnegie Mellon Swartz Center for Entrepreneurship, established in fall 2012, builds on the strengths of Project Olympus and the Don Jones Center for Entrepreneurship in order to advance university research and ideas.
+The College of Engineering now plays a major role in the center and encourages participation in center activities and entrepreneurial mentorship.
+The center works with CMU colleagues to create meaningful and lasting contributions to Carnegie Mellon's entrepreneurial mission, contributions that enhance the innovation ecosystem throughout the campuses, within western Pennsylvania and beyond.
+The center assists faculty, students, staff, and alumni across the entire community in exploring the commercial potential of their innovations.

 AlphaLab, a program of Innovation Works, is a leading startup accelerator that helps innovative technology companies launch quickly and successfully.
 Companies come from various sectors including web services, mobile, gaming, and physical products, with an emphasis on IT and software companies.
 Their program runs twice a year for 20 weeks.
 During this time, up to 10 companies are provided $25,000 in investment capital (in exchange for equity), office space, strategic business support, mentorship, and educational sessions to help them accelerate the launch and growth of their company.
 At the end of five months, the startups will present their company at AlphaLab Demo Day to investors and press from around the nation.

 AlphLab is suited for those with a solid idea and a focus on commercialization.